 Information Technology Security Office

 Information Technology Security Office (ITSO) is responsible for coordinating efforts and providing services to protect SDSU information assets.
 ITSO is committed to engaging the SDSU community to establish an appropriate information security governance structure and security controls that enable collaboration and support for the University's strategic plan.
 The ITSO team is made up of two staff, one administrator, and student assistants.

-A unit within the IT Division, Learning Technologies & Environments (LTE) provides vision and leadership to support excellence in teaching and learning through active learning environments, pedagogical research, and learner-centered technologies.
+A unit within the IT Division, Learning Environments, Technologies & User Services (LETUS) provides vision and leadership to support excellence in teaching and learning through active learning environments, pedagogical research, and user-centered technologies.
 Partnerships with faculty, academic leaders and campus stakeholders, as well regional, national and international higher education and industry partners, enable innovation and documentation of results focusing on improving student success.
 LETUS enhances and facilitates the campus IT user experience through four main areas: Academic Technology Research & Strategic Initiatives; the Accessible Technology Initiative; Instructional Technology Services; and IT User Services.

 Academic Technology Research & Strategic Initiatives

 Academic Technology Research & Strategic Initiatives connects current and emergent campus needs and solutions with research and evaluation designed to make data-informed implementation and optimization decisions.
 Current long and short-term projects and pilots include: the planning and implementation of intelligent curriculum management systems, immersive (virtual and augmented reality) learning applications and research, learning analytics automation, hands-off classroom AV controls (via natural language processing), and data-informed virtual and face-to-face learning environment design.